-Letting go of anger can be hard, and if we choose the wrong person to vent to, we can regret it later.
+Letting go of anger can be hard, and if you choose the wrong person to vent to, you can regret it later.

-I’m talking about telling Jesus in the most honest way possible what you really think.
-How you really feel about some of the people He made who are irritating you at the moment, or something horrible He “let” happen in your life.
+Second, be as honest as possible.
+Tell Him what you really think.
+How you really feel about some of the people He made who are irritating you, or something horrible He “let” happen in your life.

 Of course He knows everything you’re thinking and feeling already.
 He sees and hears everything and knows us better than we know ourselves.